-Here’s the information I’d like to share with the hundreds of folks who email me asking for my advice and guidance (I’m sorry that I don’t have the time to reply to each one of you personally!), along with some pearls of wisdom I’ve learned along the way.
+Here’s the information I’d like to share with the many folks who email me asking for my advice and guidance, along with some pearls of wisdom I’ve learned along the way.

 Want to be a Nutritionist?